nanakordie4/operating-room-assistance-/README.md

 In order to complete this experiment you need another lease but for a RTX6000 GPU.
 Similarly you can access it at [GUI for CHI@UC](https://chi.uc.chameleoncloud.org/project/leases/), there you can obtain a lease for a RTX6000 GPU.
 Once you are sure you have a lease, you can run the [Cloud- GPU experiment](https://github.com/teaching-on-testbeds/cloud-gpu-inference) on a Chameleon Jupyter environment.

-Using the provided model.h5 , the specfic machine learningmodel for GPU  and the label.txt file again upload them to the image_model folder within the Jupyter environement.
-Also include the all test images provided into that same folder.
-The experiement should run pretty smoothly!
+Using the provided model ,model.h5, and the label.txt file again upload them to the image_model folder within the Jupyter environement.
+Also include the all test images provided from the previous image folder.
+This experiement will take a little longer!
 Be sure to run each cell one at a time and fill in the required information.
 When prompted to fill the lease ID and project ID, the specfic number on the top left handside of CHI@UC, refer back to the [GUI for CHI@UC](https://github.com/teaching-on-testbeds/cloud-gpu-inference)

+For this experiemnt we must edit model.py for it to run properly since it'll need the correct trained model to identfiy the images.
+Around line 16 your code should look something similar to this:

+< model = tf.keras.saving.load_model('model.h5')
+@tf.function
+def serve(x):
+  return model(x, training=False) >

 ### Measure inference time at CHI@UC
-how to copy models to chi@edge provide test images etc add folder, name it edge, in folder put h5 model, text.txt, test images
+Similarly to CHI@Edge at line 36 and 41 is where all the magic happens!

+When you reach line 36 it should mirror something similar to this:

+< from IPython.display import Image
+Image('image_model/1.jpg') >

+We want the model to know exacty what image to run first.
+Once again trigger warning for those who are squeamish.
+The image should pop within the experiment.
+Then next line 41 should look like this:

+< node.run('python /home/cc/image_model/model.py') >

+If done correctly, you should get your predictions once you run line 41.
+Repeat line 36 and 41 for all ten test images.
+Record transfer times, the time above the predictions.
+There will be other numbers next to the predictions.
+These numbers are the model's confidence in its prediction.
+The closer to 1 the more confident it is in its prediction.
+When running the other test images be sure to change the image name or you will be testing the same image multiple times.
+Once you excute all the test for the regular GPU, you can continue further down to the GPU+ optimizations.
+Optimizations are added feature to the GPU so they can infer faster.

+For our GPU with optimizations, we must edit model-convert.py.
+Model-convert.py around 15 should look like:

+< model = tf.keras.saving.load_model('model.h5') >

+Other than that small but major change GPU + optimizations runs similar and displays prediction the same.
+Record your response times!
+After all your experiements are done be sure to follow the instructions to delete the servers/containers and free the IP ID.

 ### Set up resources at KVM@TACC
+We're almost there!!
 set up stuff
 ### Measure network transfer times at KVM@TACC
 set it up how it is on my computer